wigig-tools/qd-interpreter/README.md

 * for the AP: `ura_28x_siso_37sectors.txt`
 * for the STA: `ura_28x_siso_37sectors.txt`

-To specific the codebooks to use by the APs and the STAs, you must add a file named `codebookConfiguration.csv` at the root of the scenario.
+To specify the codebooks to use by the APs and the STAs for a given scenario, you must add a file named `codebookConfiguration.csv` at the root of the scenario.
 The format of the file is the following.

 ```